 - Underlying inflammatory conditions such as rheumatoid arthritis are often present

-- Unlike Sweet syndrome (acute neutrophilic dermatosis), there is no blistering or mucosal involvement
+- Unlike cute neutrophilic dermatosis (Sweet disease), there is no blistering or mucosal involvement

 The autoinflammatory syndromes are a group of mainly genetic diseases that affect the skin and other organs.